 The Appropriate Adult Scheme for Young Suspects (AAYS) trains staff members and volunteers, and matches them to support young suspects who need to attend law enforcement interviews.
-These young suspects are aged between 7 and 16.
+These young suspects are under the age of 16 years old.
 These trained volunteers are referred to as Appropriate Adults (AAs).

 The AAs are trained to:

 (i) look out for signs of distress in the young suspect,

 (ii) aid communication between the young suspect and the investigation officer,

 (iii) provide emotional support when necessary.

 Click here to find out more about the roles of an AA, and the volunteering criteria and commitment required.